bianca-sparxs/curtis-bday-part2/README.md

 # Curtis Bday Year 2
-Another year, another birthday gift for Curtis that's on my Github.
-As close to a quiz you can get with using only HTMl/CSS
+As close to a quiz you can get with using only HTML/CSS

 Served with Amazon ECS, using the nginx image from Docker to serve the static page.